 - Disposing of oil and sludge from the oil-water separator regularly keeps the separator working effectively.

 Other regular checks could include looking for leaks in the wash bay floor, checking the operation of the first flush diversion system and servicing oil-water separators.
 All these tasks are critical to maintaining the compliance of your wash bay.

 Wash bay benefits

-The primary benefit of a wash bay is its compliance to regulations and its protection of the environment.
+The primary benefit of a wash bay is its compliance with regulations and its protection of the environment.
 These benefits allow businesses to focus on their core activities with a sense of confidence that they have fulfilled their duty of care under the law.
-This means that they have taken all reasonable and practical steps to avoid causing environmental harm.
+This means they have taken all reasonable and practical steps to avoid causing environmental harm.

 There are also several practical benefits of wash bays.
 A well-designed wash bay meets the needs of a business by making it easy to wash vehicles or equipment.
-Water supply points deliver high pressure water all around the vehicle and detergent is applied automatically.
+Water supply points deliver high-pressure water all around the vehicle, and detergent is applied automatically.
 The quality of cleaning from a well-designed wash bay is far superior to a manual operation which is inadequate in design and equipment.

 Talk to Cleanawater for expert wash bay advice

 Contact Cleanawater for expert advice about your wash bay application.
 We have more than 20 years of experience in the Australian market with experts who advise you each step of the way.
 Cleanawater offers off-the-shelf wash bays, custom designs, and service and maintenance contracts.

 Contact Cleanawater to find out more about our wash bay solutions.